MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 * :ref:`section_ui_cco`: how the BSP extends the Graphics Engine.
 * :ref:`section_ui_simulation`: how the Graphics Engine is simulated.

-.. _section_display_modes:
+.. _section_display_policies:

 Display Configuration
 =====================

 The Graphics Engine provides a number of different configurations.
 The appropriate configuration should be selected depending on the capabilities of the screen and other related hardware, such as display controllers.

-The modes can vary in four ways:
+The policies can vary in four ways:

 -  the display device connection to the Graphics Engine,
 -  the number of buffers,